What is ichthyosis?

 - In severe disease, the oral retinoids acitretin and isotretinoin

-- Vitamin D supplementation is advised for patients with severe forms of ichthyosis
+- Vitamin D supplementation for patients with severe forms of ichthyosis.

 Studies are on-going to evaluate the effect of monoclonal antibodies targeting the Th17 immune pathways.